The 11 Very Best Things to Do in Mykonos

 How Many Days Do I Need in Mykonos?

-Three days is enough in Mykonos.
+Three days are enough in Mykonos.
 The island isn’t huge, and most of the exciting things to do are around Mykonos Town.
 If you want to venture further afield, one day on a quad will be long enough to explore other parts of the island.

 Is Mykonos Worth the Trip?